 The Telemarketing and Consumer Fraud and Abuse Prevention Act (Telemarketing Act) directed the FTC to issue a rule prohibiting deceptive and abusive telemarketing conduct.
 In response, the FTC established the Telemarketing Sales Rule (TSR).
-The TSR regulates "telemarketing," which is defined as "a plan, program, or campaign . . . conducted to induce purchases of goods or services. . . by use of one or more telephones and involves more than one interstate telephone call."
-It applies to all businesses or individuals that engage in "telemarketing," including "telemarketers" when they initiate calls to, or receive calls from, consumers, and "sellers" when they provide, offer to provide, or arrange to provide goods or services to consumers in exchange for payment.
+The TSR regulates "telemarketing,"

+which is defined as "a plan, program, or campaign . . . conducted to induce purchases of goods or services. . . by use of one or more telephones and involves more than one interstate telephone call."
+It applies to all businesses or individuals that engage in "telemarketing," including "telemarketers" when they initiate calls to, or receive calls from, consumers or businesses, and "sellers" when they provide, offer to provide, or arrange to provide goods or services to consumers or businesses in exchange for payment.
 Even if an entity or individual does not meet the definition of a "seller" or "telemarketer" in this context, the TSR may still apply if they provide substantial support to sellers or telemarketers.
 Calls made from outside of the United States must also comply with the TSR.
+Note that the TSR previously exempted calls to businesses from its requirements but has since been amended to reverse that exemption.

-The FTC maintains the national "Do-Not-Call" list prohibiting telemarketing calls to the listed numbers, which include both land lines and cell numbers, subject to exceptions for calls based on a business relationship or express permission.
+The FTC maintains the national "Do Not Call" registry prohibiting telemarketing calls to the listed numbers, which include both land lines and cell numbers, subject to exceptions for calls based on a business relationship or express permission.
 (The FCC also enforces compliance with the national list.)
-Because several states maintain their own "donot-call" lists independent of the national list, dealers must scrub telemarketing lists against both the FTC's National Do Not Call Registry and applicable state do-not-call lists.
+Because several states maintain their own "do-not-call" lists independent of the national list, dealers must scrub telemarketing lists against both the FTC's National Do Not Call Registry and applicable state do-not-call lists.

+Scrub telemarketing lists against both the FTC's National Do Not Call Registry and applicable state do-not-call lists.

 Additionally, dealers are required to keep their own internal company-specific list of customers who opt out of telephone communications, and they are required to delete these customers' contact information from marketing lists.
 If you share customer information with affiliates or third parties, make sure to scrub from the shared lists any customers who have opted out of being contacted in any medium of expression.
-The TSR expressly prohibits callers from interfering with consumers' efforts to exercise their companyspecific do-not-call rights and lists specific proscribed activities, including hanging up on the consumer and requiring the consumer to listen to a sales pitch before processing the do-not-call request.
-The penalty for calling a consumer who asked not to be called potentially exposes a seller and telemarketer to a civil penalty of \$43,792 for each violation.
+The TSR expressly prohibits callers from interfering with consumers' efforts to exercise their company-specific do-not-call rights and lists specific proscribed activities, including hanging up on the consumer and requiring the consumer to listen to a sales pitch before processing the do-not-call request.
+The penalty for calling a consumer who asked not to be called potentially exposes a seller and telemarketer to a civil penalty of \$50,120 for each violation.